 To see our teaching and Learning Policy, please go to the policies section.

 Assessment at St Edwards

 Parents are encouraged to communicate with teachers on the progress and attainment of their child.
-Termly parents evenings and the spring term report provide more formal opportunities for this discussion.
+Termly opportunities are set up in a range of ways e.g. Family learning conferences where your child guides you through their learning and then you have a conversation with the class teacher, spring term report and summer short report/conversation.
 In Foundation, parents are encouraged to come to school on regular occasions to share their child's learning journeys.

 Enhancing the Curriculum

 There are many opportunities throughout the term where we try to further enhance learning opportunities for children.
 These include whole school trips eg to Eden Project, Paignton Zoo and sleepovers.
 There is a planned programme of Outdoor activities for our pupils :-

 Yf Balancability ( learning to ride a bike with no stabilizers) Y4 Swimming, rowing, inclusion games, Bikeability ( learning to ride on roads), Outdoor Education, Y6 Heatree House & life skills week including a First Aid certificate and much more.

 All children take part in termly year group assembly.